 PRIMES Circle is a math enrichment section for high school students from underrepresented groups (including girls, minorities, students with disadvantaged backgrounds and from underserved communities) living within commuting distance from Boston.
 Program participants meet weekly with their mentors on the MIT campus during the spring term for creative problem solving outside high school curriculum.
 The deadline for applications is November 15.
 See How to Apply to PRIMES Circle

 PRIMES STEP is a year-long math enrichment section for middle school students from Greater Boston.
 Program participants meet weekly with their mentor on the MIT campus for creative problem solving and possibly research.
-The deadline for applications is May 20.
+The deadline for applications will be announced in August.
 See PRIMES STEP webpage

 Academic Integrity Rules